 It’s important to remember that not everyone online will be genuine – “catfishing” and romance scams do happen.
 There are instances where people will include false information and/or images on their profile in an attempt to lure someone into a relationship.
 There can be many reasons for this.
 Sometimes a person will hide behind a fake profile due to personal insecurities or will try to lure people into a scam, where they will try to get hundreds, or even thousands of pounds out of their victims.
 For this reason, it’s crucial that you never give out your personal banking details to anyone that you’ve recently met on a dating site, regardless of what reason they give you as to why they may need the money.
 And if you find someone asking you for money through a dating service then it’s important to report it, as this could prevent others from falling victim.

 In general, it’s a good rule of thumb to take everything that you read and see online with a pinch of salt until you’ve met a person in the flesh.
 People do sometimes lie and unfortunately you won’t always know until you’re standing right in front of them.
-Make sure that you always arrange to meet in a public place and tell a trusted friend or family member when and where your date will be taking place so they can check in with you after to make sure that everything went okay.
+Make sure that (when meeting in person outside of lockdown restrictions) you always arrange to meet in a public place, and tell a trusted friend or family member when and where your date will be taking place so they can check in with you after to make sure that everything went okay.
 It’s unlikely that you will end up meeting anyone that has any bad intentions, so don’t let stranger danger put you off – just make sure you’re sensible about it and if something feels wrong, trust your instincts.

 9. Don’t get too hung up on one person